diana-heredia/diana-heredia.github.io/projects.markdown

   <li><a href="https://letraslibres.com/revista/los-conquistadores-invisibles/">“Los conquistadores invisibles”</a>, <i>Letras Libres</i>, No. 252, December 2019.
 Public History Article in Spanish</li>

-<li><a href="https://witchcraftinnewspain.wordpress.com/">A Witch in New Spain, May 2019 </a>- Public History Website about an eighteenth-century report on withcraft in Central Mexico. </li>
+<li><a href="https://witchcraftinnewspain.wordpress.com/">A Witch in New Spain</a>, May 2019.
+Public History Website about an eighteenth-century report on withcraft in Central Mexico </li>
 Document transcription is accompanied by two blogs that contextualize the report:
  <br><a href="https://witchcraftinnewspain.wordpress.com/en/blog-1/">"Creoles Intellectuals Against the Devil and Idolatry"</a>
  <br><a href="https://witchcraftinnewspain.wordpress.com/en/blog-2/">"The Actual Craft of a Witch, Explained through Objects"</a>